 If you’re looking for a peaceful place to relax and enjoy the outdoors with the whole family, head over the Tingley Beach.
 This Albuquerque attraction isn’t open for swimming, but it is stocked well with fish, making it a great spot for family fun.

 The main pond at Tingley Beach is stocked with rainbow trout and channel catfish, making for great fly fishing or angling.
 A special children’s pond is also available for kids to try their hand at fishing.

 Around the main pond area, you can find an assortment of picnic areas and dog-friendly hiking trails.
 You might even spot locals enjoying a sunny day outside with their model boats on Model Boat Pond.

-The Tingley Beach recreation area is open from sunrise to sunset every day, year-round.
-If you plan to fish, make sure that you have registered for a fishing license for you and your children over the age of 12.
+The Tingley Beach recreation area is open year-round from sunrise to sunset every day.
+If you plan to fish, make sure you have registered for a fishing license for you and your children over 12.

 See Related: Best Vacations for a Group of Friends